outsinre/outsinre.github.com/_posts/2015-10-10-weechat-sasl-nickserv.md

     Now, account and nick name *jimgray* is registered on *freenode* server, no one else can use it unless the correct *password* is supplied identify himself.

     An *freenode* account can register/reserve/hold several nicknames.
-First switch to that nickname and then group it to account.
+First switch to that nickname and then group it to account as long as that nickname is not owned by others.
 Grouping nicks in this way gives you the benefit of having all your nicks covered by the same cloak, should you choose to wear a cloak (see *unaffiliated cloak* below).

     ```
     /nick jimgray_